Hannes Siebert: Professional career

 As an international peace process and negotiations adviser and facilitator, Hannes Siebert has worked in many of the world’s most conflict-ridden societies.
 In South Africa he served as director in the National Peace Secretariat (1992-4), the multi-party body mandated to implement its 1992 Peace Accord.
 Post-1994 he assisted the Special Presidential Task Force in key in-tractable conflicts, focusing on de-militarization of youth militia.

 In 1998, he became known as the executive producer for a Search for Common Ground TV mini-series documentary on Africa.

 In Sri Lanka Hannes advised the country’s peace secretariats and facilitated the creation of the multi-party negotiations forum (SL One-Text Initiative); in Nepal he co-facilitated and contributed to the drafting of key agreements – including the Comprehensive Peace Agreement, co-facilitated talks between the Nepal Army and the Maoist Army, facilitated the setting-up of the confidential dialogue process (Nepal Transitions To Peace), and advised the Peace Ministry; in the USA he facilitated talks between members from prominent Arab and Israeli think tanks; in the Balkans he worked on healing and reconciliation initiatives as part of the “Stability Pact Agreements”; in Lebanon he acted as senior advisor for the Common Space Initiative, Berghof Foundation and UN, working on issues related to sustainable peace and constitutional reform.
 Internationally Hannes assisted several governments with the development of strategy and policy papers for peace and negotiations support initiatives, peacebuilding, conflict interventions, and looking at best practices worldwide.

-With 5 Nobel Peace Laureates, he initiated the establishment of the Peace Appeal Foundation in 2000 in support of their “Appeal for Peace and Non-Violence”; in 2001, as an associate and fellow at the Center for War, Peace and the News Media at NYU, he coordinated the West-Dar al Islam Media Dialogues program – facilitating dialogue between major media institutions in the West and Middle East; and in 2003 he developed Peace Tools, a comprehensive set of innovative tools for conflict transformation and negotiations processes.
+With 5 Nobel Peace Prize laureates, he initiated the establishment of the Peace Appeal Foundation in 2000 in support of their “Appeal for Peace and Non-Violence”; in 2001, as an associate and fellow at the Center for War, Peace and the News Media at NYU, he coordinated the West-Dar al Islam Media Dialogues program – facilitating dialogue between major media institutions in the West and Middle East; and in 2003 he developed Peace Tools, a comprehensive set of innovative tools for conflict transformation and negotiations processes.